 Those who dig wildlife but don’t want to take the plunge can still enjoy Bonaire’s abundant flora and fauna on land.
-Spend an afternoon flamingo watching in Washington Park, admire the timid goats and lethargic iguanas on a hike through the mountains, or pay a visit to the donkey sanctuary, which streams its own live webcam.
-The new butterfly farm offers glimpses of various insects native to the region.
+Spend an afternoon flamingo watching in Washington Park, admire the timid goats and lethargic iguanas on a hike through the mountains, or pay a visit to the donkey sanctuary.

 Bonaire is one of the more active islands in the region, offering a variety of sports–such as rappelling, sea kayaking through mangroves, rock climbing, spelunking, sailing regattas, kiteboarding, golfing–in a 99-square-mile plot of land.
 Windsurfing is one of the most popular activities, thanks to the steady tradewinds off the southeast coast, and Bonaire Windsurf Place, with its quarter-mile stretch of shallow waters, is perfect for beginners or advanced surfers wanting to test the waters (and winds).
 Professional child windsurfers (and stars of the upcoming documentary Children of the Wind) also frequent the Place, so you never know, you could very well be surfing alongside a world champion.

 - Taking the Plunge: Becoming an Advanced Diver in Bonaire

 - Island Living: 16 Reasons Bonaire Rocks

 - Going on an Island Tour of Bonaire by Twizy